Instructions: Print this out, complete it, and return it to

 ( ) Any armed person requires a felony stop approach

-( ) An officer should approach every incident assuming people are armed, but not assuming they are criminals
+( ) An officer should approach every incident assuming people

 ( ) Armed citizens are unlikely to be a threat